Dr Diane Swallow, PhD

 • Career management workshops and follow-up 121 career coaching sessions with STEM career consultants.

-Postdoc advocacy – The Postdoc Committee, comprising Postdoc Reps, Faculty and Non-science Staff, oversees the Postdoc Programme and meets regularly to review activity and explore emerging challenges or ideas.
-I act as secretary at these meetings and take on some (strategic) project work to help the Committee deliver its objectives.
-This can include developing frameworks & documentation, running surveys, analysing data, writing reports and giving presentations.
-Our 2021 survey exploring the impacts of the COVID-19 pandemic on our Postdocs, for example, led to additional 6-month contract extensions, workshops on wellbeing and resilience and a research support scheme for Postdoc parents to recover lost productivity.
+Postdoc advocacy – The Postdoc Committee, comprising Postdoc Reps, Faculty and Management Staff, oversees the Postdoc Programme and meets regularly to review activity and explore emerging challenges or ideas.
+I chair these meetings and lead on some strategic project work to help the Committee deliver its objectives.
+This can include developing frameworks & documentation, running surveys, analysing data, writing reports and giving presentations:

 My timeline